-Often attributed to having been Poseidon’s own son, he indeed carried the willpower of the gods through sheer mortal resilience, as you’ll see later in this article.
+Often attributed to having been Poseidon’s own son, he indeed carried the willpower of the gods through sheer mortal resilience.

 Portrayal of Bellerophon

-For instance, Bellerophon shows up in Attic fabrics called epinetrons as riding Pegasus and stomping the Chimera, a fire-breathing beast in his tale that is soon to be introduced in this article.
+For instance, Bellerophon shows up in Attic fabrics called epinetrons as riding Pegasus and stomping the Chimera, a fire-breathing beast.

 Bellerophon’s fame also led him to be immortalized in the wartime posters of Britain’s Airborne Forces in World War I. Here, a white silhouette of him riding Pegasus is rampant against a pink field.
 This tragic Greek hero was also frequently represented in various Greek and Roman mosaics throughout the ages, some of which are still preserved in museums.